zhouwubai/CarND-Term2/MPC-Project/README.md

 * Not a dependency but read the [DATA.md](./DATA.md) for a description of the data sent back from the simulator.

-## Basic Build Instructions

-1. Clone this repo.
-2. Make a build directory: `mkdir build && cd build`
-3. Compile: `cmake .. && make`
-4. Run it: `./mpc`.

-## Tips

-1. It's recommended to test the MPC on basic examples to see if your implementation behaves as desired.
-One possible example is the vehicle starting offset of a straight line (reference).
-If the MPC implementation is correct, after some number of timesteps
-(not too many) it should find and track the reference line.
-2. The `lake_track_waypoints.csv` file has the waypoints of the lake track.
-You could use this to fit polynomials and points and see of how well your model tracks curve.
-NOTE: This file might be not completely in sync with the simulator so your solution should NOT depend on it.
-3. For visualization this C++ [matplotlib wrapper](https://github.com/lava/matplotlib-cpp) could be helpful.)
-4. Tips for setting up your environment are available [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/23d376c7-0195-4276-bdf0-e02f1f3c665d)
-5. **VM Latency:** Some students have reported differences in behavior using VM's ostensibly a result of latency.
-Please let us know if issues arise as a result of a VM environment.

-## Editor Settings

-We've purposefully kept editor configuration files out of this repo in order to keep it as simple and environment agnostic as possible.
-However, we recommend using the following settings:

-* indent using spaces
-* set tab width to 2 spaces (keeps the matrices in source code aligned)

-## Code Style

-Please (do your best to) stick to [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html).

 ## Project Instructions and Rubric

 Note: regardless of the changes you make, your project must be buildable using